donyu/cs3136-recitations/recitation-9.md

 The root of the tree is the top most node on the tree (Think of it like an upside down real tree).
 Two nodes can be related to each other as "parent" and "child" nodes.
 The parent node "points" to the child node.
 In a graphical represenatation of a tree, the parent is on top of the child.
 The leaves of the tree are the nodes that don't have any children.
-(If the tree consists of one node, that node is both a root anda leaf!)
+(If the tree consists of one node, that node is both a root and a leaf!)
 A "subtree" is a tree whose root is one of the children of a the node the subtree is being compared to.

 ### Branching Factor ###
 The branching factor is the number of children at each non-leaf node.
+Think of it as the average fertility of a node (how many children it makes).
 This number is not always uniform and so the average branching factor is calculated.

 ### What's a linked list? ###